 Victims of trafficking

-We have developed specialist expertise to help victims of modern slavery and in particular victims of human trafficking.
+We have developed specialist expertise to help victims of modern slavery and, in particular, victims of human trafficking.
 We are committed to working sensitively and fearlessly in helping them to enforce their legal rights.

 The status of being a victim of trafficking requires the state to provide a range of protections under domestic and international law.
 Our lawyers have considerable expertise on the legal issues that relate to that status.